-Join Gaeton Laprade for an in-depth discussion in this video Using a drawing tablet, part of Up and Running with ArtRage.
+Join Gaeton Laprade for an in-depth discussion in this video Using a drawing tablet, part of Learning ArtRage.

 - I have a New Painting here, and a New Painting is nothing more than a new file.
 They just like to call it a New Painting in the ArtRage community.
 And I wanted to talk to you about using drawing tablets while you're drawing.
 Now, they are pretty useful for digital artists because it kind of allows us to move our pencil around like we would a paint brush or a pencil to get different effects in the same stroke.
 For example, I'm using the Pencil Tool right now.
 If I were to start drawing a line, you'd see that it's nice and straight.
 So I'm actually holding my tablet just like this.